 - Pain on the right side of your stomach area (abdomen)

 - Bruise easily

 Your health care provider may need to prescribe a lower dose of VOTRIENT for you or tell you to stop taking VOTRIENT if you develop liver problems during treatment.
-Use Your Weekly Symptom Tracker (downloadable PDF) to help you notice any patterns and share with your health care team so they can help you plan ahead.
+Use Your Weekly Symptom Tracker (downloadable PDF) to help you document any patterns, which you can discuss with your health care team.

 Before you take VOTRIENT, tell your health care provider if you